aakib02/TodoList/README.md

 # TodoList
-in this todo list create your items list
+in this todo write down your daily activities